Biology runs continuously.

 Stable culture

-The environment starts drifting the moment cells leave the incubator.
-Re-equilibration takes time cells don't have.
-In Keystone™, the run stays in one stable environment.
+The environment drifts the moment cells leave the incubator, and re-equilibration takes time cells don't have.
+In Keystone™, the run never leaves.

 Scheduled actions

-Media exchange, dosing, and staining happen automatically at defined timepoints, with every step recorded on the same run timeline.
+Media exchange, dosing, and staining — automatically, at defined timepoints, recorded to the run.

 Multimodal readout